lodgify/public-internaltools-recruitment-be-test/README.md

 * there is also and API project (ExternalContact.Api).
 This API simulates an external integration where we send our users as contacts so we can use that external tool.
 * Also there is a skeleton test project

+### SuperPanel.App

+This is a Asp.net core MVC project with one controller that renders all users in a table

 ### ExternalContacts.API

-This api has just 3 endpoints
+This api has just 4 endpoints

 * /v1/contacts (GET): gets a list of all contacts in the external integration
 * /v1/contacts/{email} (GET): gets a specific contact by searching for the email